Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/slurm-quickstart.md

 - setting up the environment: prepare input, environment variables, ...
 - run the application(s)

-As an example, let's look at this simple batch job script:
+As an example, let's look at this batch job script:

 ```bash
 #!/bin/bash